-- The Ordinary Argireline 10% is a peptide serum for targeting dynamic lines, it acts on facial muscles to prevent lines in a similar way to Botox.
-Argireline is a focused treatment, you can apply to the dynamic lines, such as the forehead or crow’s feet area.
+- The Ordinary Argireline 10% is a peptide serum for targeting dynamic lines.
+It acts on facial muscles to prevent lines similar to Botox.
+Argireline is a focused treatment you can apply to the dynamic lines, such as the forehead or crow’s feet area.

-- The Ordinary Buffet is great value for money, it contains a whopping 25.1% active peptides in a hydrating nourishing base with amino acids and hyaluronic acid.
-Buffet contains the collagen-boosting Matrixyl complex, as well as two types of muscle relaxing peptides- Syn-ake and Argirelox.
-It also contains Relatase- a skin firming peptide.
+- The Ordinary Buffet is great value for money.
+It contains a whopping 25.1% active peptides in a hydrating, nourishing base with amino acids and hyaluronic acid.
+Buffet contains the collagen-boosting Matrixyl complex and two types of muscle relaxing peptides- Syn-ake and Argirelox.
+It also contains Relatase- a skin-firming peptide.

-- The Ordinary Buffet + Copper Peptides contains all the goodness of Buffet with added copper.
-Copper peptides, specifically GHK-Cu, deliver copper deep into the skin, copper is essential for repair and GHK-Cu is proven to reverse the signs of aging as well as improving skin health.
+- The Ordinary Buffet + Copper Peptides contain all the Buffet’s goodness with added copper.
+Copper peptides, specifically GHK-Cu, deliver copper deep into the skin.
+Copper is essential for repair, and GHK-Cu is proven to reverse the signs of ageing and improve skin health.
 Buffet + Copper is fantastic value for money and has the same active ingredient as NIOD CAIS 2.